-The purpose of the study is to provide a better understanding of whether, and under what circumstances, reverse mortgages lead to increased financial security, well-being and independence in older age.
+The Aging in Place study was developed to better understand whether, and under what circumstances, reverse mortgages might lead to increased financial security, well-being and independence in older age.
 Reverse mortgages can serve as a substantial source of supplemental income in retirement while enabling older homeowners to stay in their homes.
 However, reverse mortgages are complex and costly financial products and little is known about their appropriateness and longer term impact.